javalin/website/_posts/blog/2019-11-03-moving-from-travis-to-github-actions.md

     - $HOME/.m2
 ```

-We had to disable most of the JDKs.
-Builds would take up to 30 minutes,
-and Travis would fail to install some of the JDKs half the time.\\
+Builds would take up to 30 minutes, and Travis would fail to install some of the JDKs half the time.
+As you can see, we had to disable most of the JDKs to mitigate the time spent retriggering builds.

-We tried to cache the `.m2` folder to speed it up slightly, but it didn't really help.\\
+Sometimes Travis would download dependencies at 200 bytes/s.
+We tried to cache the `.m2` folder
+to mitigate this, but it didn't really help too much.

 It's not that our needs outgrew Travis, their product just stopped working.

 ## The new GitHub actions setup